-Un-brew-lievable coffee served here.
+Un-brew-lievable coffee and escapism served here.

 This Clifton coffee shop is a must visit.
 Located on Whiteladies Road with a stained glass window front, Tradewind is hard to miss.
 Their house espresso, known as ‘Highground’ (possibly named after the hills up to Clifton), is a versatile blend to have, whether you’re ordering a latte, flat white, cappuccino or black coffee, as it still packs a punch in milky coffees too.
 The coffee shop also has a selection of rotating custom blends and single origins to choose from.
 You’ll also find a tasty brunch and lunch menu, with their latest addition being a halloumi ciabatta with green basil and smoked paprika housemade mayonnaise, red gem, fire roasted red pepper and rocket salad.
 If that’s not enough, Tradewind has a range of delicous bakes to choose from like raspberry friands and cheese and spinach scones.

 2. Fed 303

 Coffee is great, but what makes it even better?
 Cake.
 You can’t go wrong with a great slice of cake alongside a freshly brewed coffee and Fed 303 serves just that.
 Their current bakes available for delivery include blackberry and elderflower polenta cake, cardamom knots, tahini caramel brownies, chocolate Guinness cake, rhubarb and custard doughnuts, plus chocolate and hazelnut babka buns.
 No, you’re drooling!
 And if you fancy trying a banana bread not made by yours truly then try Fed 303’s version served with chocolate butter alongside a cup of their Yallah coffee, for a heavenly breakfast option.